 And that’s just the beginning.
-Eska is committed to bringing you Canada’s natural spring water in an environmentally responsible manner and protecting the pristine nature and planet that provides for it every step of the way.
+Eska is committed to bringing you natural Canadian spring water in an eco-responsible way, while protecting the nature and land that provide this precious resource.
 We are constantly working to reduce waste and to use natural resources as efficiently as possible.

-We’ve proudly partnered with Plastrec, a Quebec-based manufacturer of recycled plastic, to support Canada’s circular economy, so we can deliver our product with the smallest environmental footprint possible.
+We’ve proud to partner with Plastrec, a Quebec-based manufacturer of rPET—a 100% recycled and recyclable plastic.
+Together, we’re supporting Canada’s circular economy by offering a product with the smallest environmental footprint possible.

 All Eska products

 Our bottles are made from recycled plastic (rPET), glass and polyethylene terephthalate (PET).
 PET is a recycled material approved for bottled water by the Canadian Bottled Water Association. rPET means that the plastic has been recycled and is 100% recyclable.

 Our 355 ml and 750 ml glass bottles are also 100% recyclable and can be reused over and over again without ever compromising quality or purity.